ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/Crossover.md

 ![Change adapter Settings](files/crossover/changeadapter.PNG)

-Right click on your second adapter, and select properties, you will now be presented with the NiC properties as below, from this window, select "Internet Protocol Version 4 (IPv4) from the list, and select the "Properties" button
+Right click on your second adapter, and select properties, you will now be presented with the NIC properties as below, from this window, select "Internet Protocol Version 4 (<nospell>IPv4</nospell>) from the list, and select the "Properties" button

 ![V4 properties](files/crossover/2012v4props.png)

-The IPv4 properties will now be displayed, in this pane, you will see a section relating to the IP address and a section relating to the DNS address as below
+The <nospell>IPv4</nospell> properties will now be displayed, in this pane, you will see a section relating to the IP address and a section relating to the DNS address as below

 ![V4 propentry](files/crossover/2012v4propentry.png)

 Select the radio button named "Use the following IP address", once selected, you will see that the 3 fields below it become editable, at this point, you will need to enter the following information

-* An internal ip address of your choosing (in this case we have used `10.0.0.23`)
+* An internal IP address of your choosing (in this case we have used `10.0.0.23`)
 * The correct subnet mask for the address (in this case we have used `255.255.255.0`)
-* And the default gateway suitable for your chosen ip (Which in this case we have used `10.0.0.1`
+* And the default gateway suitable for your chosen IP (Which in this case we have used `10.0.0.1`
 * Finally, make a note of these details, a you will need to ensure that the subnet mask and default gateway match when configuring the connection on the second server.
 (You may use the details which we have used, as these addresses are internal only) please configure the DNS entry with your normal DNS entries